Faiaz3k/Faiaz3k/README.md

 # About Me

-🔭 Welcome to my portfolio!
+💫 Welcome to my portfolio!
+🔭 I am a Researcher
 🤝 I am a Developer and Researcher with over 7 years of experience.
 💬 Passionate about creating innovative solutions and advancing technology.